 We gave Gina a quick overview of USDP recommendations for what to tackle on the digital front.
 (Skip down to see those tips!)
 She circled back at the end of our chat, excited to touch on the digital space and how it can be helpful to businesses.

-“Of course we shouldn’t quit digital marketing.
-With the great place this region is, and the great products we have to sell.
+“Of course we shouldn’t quit digital marketing with the great place this region is and the great products we have to sell.
 All of us.
 Period.
-I know when times get tough people go into reserves mode on their business, but don’t forget the importance of marketing.
+I know when times get tough people go into reserve mode on their business, but don’t forget the importance of marketing.
 It is typically what the budget cuts first however, it can be the thing that positions you to recover and come out ahead when things get really tough.
-And that’s why we are partnering with USDP! “
+And that’s why we are partnering with USDP!”

-For REDI and their partners helping to highlight Cincinnati as a destination to live, work, and visit- digital has been especially critical.
+For REDI and their partners, helping to highlight Cincinnati as a destination to live, work, and visit, has made their digital presence especially critical.

 USDP’s DIGITAL TIPS – Reopening Your Business Edition